 The second episode Siren comes from Roxanne Benjamin who makes her directorial debut here, having previously worked as a producer on all three V/H/S films and subsequently going on to make the Don’t Fall episode of XX.
 The episode has the same structure as all the others – ordinary people on the road who take a step over into the uncanny.
 In this case, a trio of girls are invited home by a family who prove to be unsettlingly normal.
 The off-puttingly normal family theme is one that has been done in a number of other films.
 This follows their general path without doing anything vastly original.
 Like The Way In, this suffers from feeling like it is building to something but ends before the story reaches a proper conclusion (or perhaps because of the need to segue into the subsequent episode).

 The Accident is the standout episode of the show for my money.
-This comes from David Bruckner who has also worked on the multi-director The Signal (2007), made the Amateur Night segment of V/H/S and the full-length The Ritual (2017).
+This comes from David Bruckner who has also worked on the multi-director The Signal (2007), made the Amateur Night segment of V/H/S and the full-length The Ritual (2017) and The Night House (2020).
 There is something out of the blue shocking to the scenes with Mather Zickel running a girl down on the road, carrying her twisted and still gasping body into his car, driving in search of a hospital, finding it to be inexplicably deserted and then being ordered to operate on her by the 911 responder.
 One of the big shock images of the piece is of him with one hand stuck halfway down her gasping throat and then following orders to cut open her ribcage and reach in until his arm is buried up to his elbow in order to massage her lungs.

 This is the first episode that reaches an effective ending.
 It also, like the entire film fairly much, gives the impression of taking place in some twilight zone – where the hospital appears to have been abandoned for reasons that are never made clear and in the unsettlingly WTF segue into the next episode where the over-friendly 911 operator appears to be no more than a bar denizen in a phone box.